 Keeping your AC on constantly means you’re not using it very efficiently.
-We recommend setting your thermostat higher when you’re away, and turning it down when you get back.
+We recommend setting your thermostat higher when you’re away and turning it down when you get back.
 You can do this with a programmable thermostat.
-Or, a smart thermostat is able to do the work for you.
+Or a smart thermostat can do the work for you.

-So, on top of it increasing your energy bills, it could also result in a shorter life span for your AC unit.
+So, on top of it increases your energy bills, it could also result in a shorter life span for your AC unit.

 6 Methods to Enhance Your Air Conditioner’s Energy Efficiency

-- Take Advantage of Fans, Curtains and Blinds.
-ENERGY STAR says dialing up the thermostat by a mere 2 degrees and turning on your ceiling fan can decrease energy by up to 14% over the course of the cooling season.
-It’s important to be mindful that that fans cool people, not areas.
+- Take Advantage of Fans, Curtains, and Blinds.
+ENERGY STAR says dialing up the thermostat by a mere 2 degrees and turning on your ceiling fan can decrease energy by up to 14% throughout the cooling season.
+It’s important to be mindful that fans cool people, not areas.
 So, when you head out of the room, turn the fan off to save energy.
 Furthermore, keeping blinds down and curtains drawn throughout the day helps keep cool air inside.
 There are also some window solutions intended to deliver added insulation and increase energy efficiency.

-- Adequately Seal All Doors, Windows and Openings.
-Leaky gaps all around a residence let cooler air to quickly escape and warm air to get within.
-This could result in your AC unit needing to work harder to keep your home cooler and your utility bills to climb.
-Check that any cracks, doors and windows are properly sealed.
+- Adequately Seal All Doors, Windows, and Openings.
+Leaky gaps all around a residence let cooler air quickly escape and warm air get within.
+This could result in your AC unit needing to work harder to keep your home cooler and your utility bills climbing.
+Check that any cracks, doors, and windows are properly sealed.
 Caulking or weather-stripping are easy mends for leaks or drafts close to windows and doors.

 - Arrange Annual Checkups.
 Scheduling air conditioner maintenance ensures your system is always running at its best.
 This permits our pro to spot little issues before they result in major problems.
-A clean air conditioner is usually more efficient and might even run for a longer period of time.
+A clean air conditioner is usually more efficient and might even run for a longer period.

 - Upgrade to a Smart Thermostat.
 One of the easiest methods to ensure comfort and cost-effectiveness is with a smart thermostat.
 This thermostat instinctively changes the temperature based on your regular schedule.
-It works along with your smartphone to know when you’re at your house or away to enhance your energy savings.
-In fact, ENERGY STAR mentions that a smart thermostat could possibly save you about $180 yearly on heating and cooling bills.
+It works along with your smartphone to know when you’re at your house or away to enhance your energy savings. energy star mentions that a smart thermostat could save you about $180 yearly on heating and cooling bills.

 - Consider Replacing Your Air Conditioner.
-You can foresee an adequately cared for AC to live for 15-20 years.
+You can foresee an adequately cared-for AC to living for 15-20 years.
 But if you’re often needing us for air conditioning repair or your AC costs are climbing with no shifts in thermostat settings, it may be time for a replacement.
 We carry numerous energy-efficient air conditioners, including ENERGY STAR models that can help you save more on cooling without trading comfort.

 Increase Your House’s Energy Efficiency with Air Houston Mechanical LLC